rzzzwilson/morse_trainer/README.rst

 actually test the Linux executable on a vanilla system.
 Also need to extend (somehow) to build MacOS and Windows versions on those platforms.

-Next we need to get the Koch mechanism working, that is, increasing the size of the Koch test charset depending on error rates.
 Also consider reducing the test charset if error rates *increase*.

-Also need to tweak the stats memory mechanism.
-At the moment, we remember all attempts to send/copy code.
-The stats mechanism should only remember the last N instances of each character.

 The code to listen to and decode morse sounds also needs to be made more resilient and able to handle wide speed diferences.

+Started using issues.
+Look there for future changes.

 Requirements
 ------------